KristynaKohoutova/OpenGLProject/README.md

 # OpenGLProject
 Project for PG2

-There are not uploaded the includes and libraries (like glew, gml,...)
+There are not uploaded the "includes and libraries" (like glew, gml,...)